LeninRivera/MDLive-QA-Challenge/README.md

 ];
 ```

-When no "range" parameters are provided with a request, the endpoint should respond with an array according to default parameters.
-When the endpoint is requested with a `"range"`, it should modify its response to appropriately include only the items bounded by that range request.
+When no `"range"` parameters are provided with a request, the endpoint should respond with an array according to default parameters.
+When the endpoint is requested with a `"range"`, it should modify its response to appropriately include only the items bounded by that `"range"` request.

 ## Solution